**Thanks to Destination, DC for providing tickets for purposes of this review.**

 Is it worth it?

 Full-price tickets for this tour are around $39/person, which is definitely a splurge!
-With so many free activities and attractions in Washington, DC, I think it’s worth it for a number of reasons.
+With so many free things to do in DC, I think it’s worth it for a number of reasons.

 - Safety: Doing a self-guided tour after dark means driving in these congested areas among distracted tourists.
 Bike, walking, segway and bus tours take huge numbers of guests to each monument which makes driving tricky.